Hess Midstream LP research snapshot

 HESM AI Stock Forecast Scenarios

-The HESM AI stock forecast uses conditional ranges around the $38.62 July 10 close, not a guaranteed price target.
-A three-year mechanical model using $2.875 TTM EPS, 10%, 5%, and negative 5% annual growth, and 16x, 13x, and 9x exit multiples produced about $61.20, $43.30, and $22.20.
-These are sensitivity outputs before distributions, not promises.
+The HESM AI stock forecast uses conditional ranges around the $40.83 July 31 close, not a guaranteed price target.
+A three-year mechanical model using $2.88 TTM EPS, 10%, 5%, and negative 5% annual growth, and 16x, 13x, and 9x exit multiples produced about $61.30, $43.30, and $22.20 before distributions.
+These are sensitivity outputs, not promises.
 The bullish case needs volume stability, lower capex, debt reduction, and a steady required yield.
 The bearish case needs weaker sponsor activity, refinancing pressure, or a higher income-security risk premium.
+The average analyst target is $37.33 with a low of $32 and a high of $40.

 Bullish case

-More likely if gas throughput grows, oil volumes stay near minimum commitments, tariff escalators hold, 2026 free cash flow reaches the upper guidance range, debt falls, and the market accepts a mid-teens earnings multiple.
+More likely if gas throughput grows, oil volumes stay near minimum commitments, tariff escalators hold, 2026 adjusted free cash flow reaches the upper guidance range, debt falls toward 2.5x, and investors accept a mid-teens earnings multiple for a growing distribution.

 Base case